iterative/dvc.org/content/docs/command-reference/run.md

 and its outputs correspond to the <abbr>cached</abbr> files (hash values are compared), then `dvc run` does not execute the `command`.

-Note that `dvc repro` provides an interface to check the state, and reproduce pipelines created with `dvc repro` by executing (again) the necessary stages.
-This concept is similar to the one of [Make](https://www.gnu.org/software/make/) in software build automation, but DVC captures data and caches relevant
-<abbr>data artifacts</abbr> along the way.
+Note that `dvc repro` provides an interface to check the [status](/doc/command-reference/status), and reproduce pipelines created with `dvc repro` by executing (again) the necessary stages.
+This concept is similar to the one of [Make](https://www.gnu.org/software/make/) in software build automation, but DVC captures data and caches relevant <abbr>data artifacts</abbr> along the way.

 > See [this tutorial](/doc/tutorials/pipelines) to learn more and try creating a
 > pipeline.